Lattices, injective metrics and the $K(\pi,1)$ conjecture: The thickening of a lattice

 We know that $\liml_{k \ra \pif} d_k(x,z)=d(x,z) \leq r$ and $\liml_{k \ra \pif} d_k(y,z)=d(y,z) \leq d(x,y)-r$, so we have proved that $(L,d)$ is a weakly geodesic metric space.
 Since balls in $(L,d)$ satisfy the Helly property, we conclude that $(L,d)$ is injective. \ep

 An immediate consequence concerns Garside groups (see~\cite{garside}, \cite{mccammond_intro_garside} and \cite{haettel_huang_weakly_modular}).
 Recall that a group $G$ is called \emph{Garside} if there exists a subset $S \subset G$ and an element $\delta \in G$ such that the following hold: \bit \item $S$ spans the group $G$. \item For each element in the semigroup $\<S\>^+$, there is a bound on the length of factorizations over $S$. \item The element $\delta$ belongs to the semigroup $\<S\>^+$, and $\delta$ is \emph{balanced}: the set of prefixes of $\delta$ coincides with the set of suffixes of $\delta$. \item The poset of prefixes of $\delta$ in $\<S\>^+$ is a lattice. \eit Note that $G$ is endowed with two natural orders, the left order $\leq_L$ and the right order $\leq_R$: \bit \item $g \leq_L h$ if and only if $g^{-1}h \in \<S\>^+$. \item $g \leq_R h$ if and only if $hg^{-1} \in \<S\>^+$. \eit Authors sometimes add the requirement that $S$ is finite, in which case $G$ may also be called a Garside group of finite type.
+Also note that, given a Garside group $(G,S,\delta)$, for any $g \in G$, there exists $n \in \N$ such that $\delta^{-n} \leq_L g \leq_L \delta^n$.

 \mk